TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

     Like all Xiaomi's devices, it takes one week to unlock the bootloader.

-    If you have some bugs (quick settings broken, user /data files) with Android 10, first install AOSP 9.0 (v121 recommended), configure your Google account and install to latest AOSP 10.0 (only wipe system needed for update).
+    If you have some bugs (quick settings broken, user /data files) with Android 10, first install AOSP 9.0 (v121 recommended), configure your Google account and install latest AOSP 10.0 (only wipe system needed for update).

 ## Hardware support